 Electric or wood-fired: choosing the right heat source

 Deciding whether to opt for a wood-fired or an electric stove is often one of the first things to consider when it comes to the design and usability of your sauna.
-While the final choice usually comes down to either a clear personal preference or is driven by obvious practical considerations, there are some key factors to consider that will likely influence the decision making process.
+While the final choice usually comes down to either a clear personal preference or is driven by obvious practical considerations, there are some key factors to consider that will likely influence the decision-making process.
 In this article, we’ve explored some of the key distinctions between wood-fired and electric saunas and asked some of the Heartwood Saunas team to share insights to help clarify the benefits of both options.

 Start with the why

-While delving into the differences between an electrically heated sauna and a wood-fired sauna is often an essential part of the research phase, you can also be guided in the right direction by firstly considering your sauna ‘why’.
+While delving into the differences between an electrically heated sauna and a wood-fired sauna is often an essential part of the research phase, you can also be guided in the right direction by first considering your sauna ‘why’.
 If the primary intention is to spend more time immersed in nature and to benefit from the sensory rewards of being outdoors and physically connecting to the elements through collecting and preparing kindling and logs, then a wood-fired sauna would likely be the right choice.
 Alternatively, if your intention is to maximise opportunities to use the sauna and reap the health benefits of sauna bathing on a regular or daily basis, then the convenience and speed of an electric sauna may be a better option.

 “If our clients are ever in doubt as to which stove to choose, my advice is to go with the one that will help them to use the sauna on a regular basis”, Olly, founder.